Garden waste frequently asked questions

 What time period does my subscription cover?

 By subscribing to the 2021/22 service you will receive fortnightly collections of garden waste from 5 April 2021 to 3 April 2022.

 The annual subscription price for the fortnightly collection of one standard sized brown bin is £35.
-The standard charge remains the same for the third year in a row.
-This year it is a simple flat rate which means we can offer a more accessible range of payment options.
+The standard charge remains the same for the fourth year in a row.

-The quickest and easiest way to sign up is online by visiting Garden waste collection .
+- Online: the quickest and easiest way to sign up is online through our garden waste section.
 We can accept payment by debit or credit card.
-If you are unable to pay using this method please contact us to discuss alternatives.

 No. The annual charge is for a single bin and applies to all households regardless of personal circumstances.